rossmc/how-to-venia/README.md

 It does not include all the components from the venia-concept package, preferring to import components from [@magento/venia-concept] and [@magento/peregrine] which are added as project dependencies.

-It is also a collection of **[how-to-articles]** which can be followed to give you an understanding of how the venia-concept package was built and to demonstrate one method in which it could be used to create your own PWA Storefront for Magento.
+It is also a collection of **[how-to-articles]** which can be followed to give you a basic understanding of how the venia-concept package was built and to demonstrate one method in which it could be used to create your own PWA Storefront for Magento.

 ⚠️ **CAVEAT**
 Do your own research before using this in a production enviroment.